Exhibit

 Hungary

 In Hungary, painted heart-shaped cookies are a traditional Christmas tree staple, along with colored glass ornaments, Hungarian candy, apples, and pears.
 You can see these represented on this tree in addition to handmade felt ornaments in Hungary’s national colors of red, white and green.
 Szaloncukor (popular Hungarian sweets) and chocolates are also used as decorations.
 Beneath the tree, you’ll find Hungarian dolls.
-The tree is decorated on the evening of December 24, and kids are not allowed in the room where the tree stands until they have heard a ringing bell.
+In Hungary, the tree is decorated in the evening on December 24, and kids are not allowed in the room where the tree stands until they have heard a ringing bell.
 Presents are opened on Christmas Eve.

 Tree decorated by Ildiko Lee and her helpers.